What Are Filet Mignon and Beef Tenderloin?

-Filet mignon, with it's rich marbling of fat, is the most tender cut of beef there is, and it's also my personal favorite.
+Beef filet mignon, with its rich marbling of fat, is the most tender cut of beef there is, and it's also my personal favorite.

-Many steak aficionados will try to tell you that rib-eye steaks or strip steaks offer more flavor, which, they say, makes them better than the more tender filet mignon.
+Many steak aficionados will try to tell you that prime rib, rib-eye steaks or strip steaks offer more flavor, which, they say, makes them better than the more tender filet mignon.
 Others prefer lean cuts of meat for grilling, like flank steak, to get the protein without the fat.
+Others prefer a porterhouse steak or t-bone because they have a small filet and a strip steak in a single cut.
 But I still prefer the tenderness of the beef filet.
 To me, it is truly the King of Steaks.

-Filet mignon steak is a cut of beef from the tenderloin.
+Filet mignon steak is a cut of beef from the tenderloin that is part of the cow's short loin.
 The tenderloin runs down the back of a beef cow and is taken from a muscle that gets very little exercise.
 That lack of movement keeps the muscle tender as the cow matures to the ideal age of 18 months to two years old.

 A beef tenderloin is large, usually weighing around 4 lbs to 6 lbs, and has two parts.
 The true filet mignon comes from the small circular strip that is attached to the entire tenderloin.
 In American butcher shops, a filet mignon steak is cut into about two-inch steaks from the entire tenderloin.
 But if you see filet mignon medallions on a menu, they are typically cut from the extra tender small round strip.
 It's this small round strip that the French word "filet mignon" is actually referring to.

 The Price of Filet Mignon

 Beef Tenderloin vs Filet Mignon: What's the Difference?